Great Traverse of Japan

 Day 9 Kanazawa - Shirakawa-go Village - Kanazawa - Tokyo

-This morning, after picking you up from the hotel, your guide will accompany you on a 1.5-hour express bus trip from Kanazawa to Shirakawa-go Village.
+This morning, your guide will meet you at your hotel and accompany you on a 1.5-hour express bus ride to Shirakawa-go Village.

-Surrounded by mountains and crisscrossed with rice paddies, Shirakawa-go has long been isolated as an “island on the land.”
-From a distance, we can see its iconic Gassho-zukuri-style houses, named after their clasped-hand-shaped rooftops.
-Besides enjoying sweeping views of the village from the Ogimachi Castle Observation Deck, let’s explore the Wada House and Kanda House, whose roofs are thickly covered in straw, with walls made of a mixture of mud and wood that provide excellent sound insulation and keep the interior warm in winter while remaining cool in summer.
-This type of structure, which requires replacing the roof thatch, has led to Shirakawa-go developing a mutual aid system in which the entire village works together whenever a family’s house needs a roof renovation.
-This fosters community ties and helps ensure that Gassho-zukuri-style buildings are passed down from one generation to the next.
+Surrounded by mountains and rice paddies, Shirakawa-go has long been isolated as an “island on the land.”
+From afar, you see its Gassho-zukuri houses with clasped-hand roofs.
+Besides enjoying sweeping views from the Ogimachi Castle Observation Deck, let’s explore the Wada House and Kanda House, with thick straw roofs and walls of mud and wood that keep interiors warm in winter and cool in summer.
+Because these structures require regular roof thatch replacement, Shirakawa-go has developed a mutual aid system in which the whole community collaborates on roofing work, strengthening emotional bonds and helping preserve the Gassho-zukuri-style houses for future generations.

-In the afternoon, the guide will accompany you back to Kanazawa and see you off at Kanazawa Train Station, where you’ll board the train for a 2.5-hour ride to Tokyo using our booked ticket.
-Upon your arrival, please manage your own way to the hotel: walk 2 minutes to Otemachi Metro Station, take the Tozai Line, and get off at Kayabacho Station after 3 stops to reach our 3-star hotel nearby; or walk southeast for just 7 minutes from Tokyo Station to arrive at the 4-star hotel.
+In the afternoon, your guide will escort you back to Kanazawa and see you off at Kanazawa Train Station, where you’ll board the train for a 2.5-hour ride to Tokyo with our booked ticket.
+Upon arrival, please make your own way to your hotel: walk 9 minutes to the 3-star hotel or 7 minutes to the 4-star hotel.

-Our handpicked hotel is located in a traditional waterfront commercial district, with many small canals winding among the skyscrapers.
-From the hotel, you can use Google Maps to navigate to Nihonbashi and enjoy a peaceful walk along the riverside promenade, where the reflections in the water create a unique nighttime scene that evokes a calm and romantic mood.
-If you’re willing to go further, take the Hibiya Line from Kayabacho Station for about 15 minutes to Kamiyacho Station, then walk 5 minutes to Shiba Park, which offers a classic view of Tokyo framing the historic Zojoji Temple alongside the modern Tokyo Tower.
+Our handpicked hotel sits in a traditional waterfront commercial area, with small canals weaving among the skyscrapers.
+From your hotel, you can easily reach Nihonbashi via Google Maps and enjoy a romantic stroll along the riverside.
+For a longer outing, take the Hibiya Line from Kayabacho Station for 15 minutes to Kamiyacho Station, then walk 5 minutes to Shiba Park, which offers a classic Tokyo view featuring the historic Zojoji Temple beside the modern Tokyo Tower.

-Surrounded by mountains and crisscrossed with rice paddies, Shirakawa-go has long been isolated as an “island on the land.”
-From a distance, we can see its iconic Gassho-zukuri-style houses, named after their clasped-hand-shaped rooftops.
-Besides enjoying sweeping views of the village from the Ogimachi Castle Observation Deck, let’s explore the Wada House and Kanda House, whose roofs are thickly covered in straw, with walls made of a mixture of mud and wood that provide excellent sound insulation and keep the interior warm in winter while remaining cool in summer.
-This type of structure, which requires replacing the roof thatch, has led to Shirakawa-go developing a mutual aid system in which the entire village works together whenever a family’s house needs a roof renovation.
-This fosters community ties and helps ensure that Gassho-zukuri-style buildings are passed down from one generation to the next.
+Surrounded by mountains and rice paddies, Shirakawa-go has long been isolated as an “island on the land.”
+From afar, you see its Gassho-zukuri houses with clasped-hand roofs.
+Besides enjoying sweeping views from the Ogimachi Castle Observation Deck, let’s explore the Wada House and Kanda House, with thick straw roofs and walls of mud and wood that keep interiors warm in winter and cool in summer.
+Because these structures require regular roof thatch replacement, Shirakawa-go has developed a mutual aid system in which the whole community collaborates on roofing work, strengthening emotional bonds and helping preserve the Gassho-zukuri-style houses for future generations.

-In the afternoon, the guide will accompany you back to Kanazawa and see you off at Kanazawa Train Station, where you’ll board the train for a 2.5-hour ride to Tokyo using our booked ticket.
-Upon your arrival, please manage your own way to the hotel: walk 2 minutes to Otemachi Metro Station, take the Tozai Line, and get off at Kayabacho Station after 3 stops to reach our 3-star hotel nearby; or walk southeast for just 7 minutes from Tokyo Station to arrive at the 4-star hotel.
+In the afternoon, your guide will escort you back to Kanazawa and see you off at Kanazawa Train Station, where you’ll board the train for a 2.5-hour ride to Tokyo with our booked ticket.
+Upon arrival, please make your own way to your hotel: walk 9 minutes to the 3-star hotel or 7 minutes to the 4-star hotel.

-Our handpicked hotel is located in a traditional waterfront commercial district, with many small canals winding among the skyscrapers.
-From the hotel, you can use Google Maps to navigate to Nihonbashi and enjoy a peaceful walk along the riverside promenade, where the reflections in the water create a unique nighttime scene that evokes a calm and romantic mood.
-If you’re willing to go further, take the Hibiya Line from Kayabacho Station for about 15 minutes to Kamiyacho Station, then walk 5 minutes to Shiba Park, which offers a classic view of Tokyo framing the historic Zojoji Temple alongside the modern Tokyo Tower.
+Our handpicked hotel sits in a traditional waterfront commercial area, with small canals weaving among the skyscrapers.
+From your hotel, you can easily reach Nihonbashi via Google Maps and enjoy a romantic stroll along the riverside.
+For a longer outing, take the Hibiya Line from Kayabacho Station for 15 minutes to Kamiyacho Station, then walk 5 minutes to Shiba Park, which offers a classic Tokyo view featuring the historic Zojoji Temple beside the modern Tokyo Tower.

 Shirakawa-go Village